Chart Color Schemes

 Population

-Parrearra-Warana's population is 11,713 as of November 2025.
-This figure reflects a growth of 1,321 people since the 2021 Census, which recorded a population of 10,392.
-The increase is inferred from ABS data showing an estimated resident population of 11,118 in June 2024 and an additional 612 validated new addresses since the Census date.
-This results in a population density ratio of 1,700 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-The area's growth rate of 12.7% since the 2021 census exceeds both the non-metro average (8.8%) and the national average, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 54.3% of overall population gains during recent periods.
+AreaSearch's analysis shows Parrearra - Warana's population is around 11,713 as of Nov 2025.
+This reflects an increase of 1,321 people since the 2021 Census, which reported a population of 10,392.
+The change is inferred from ABS estimated resident population of 11,118 in June 2024 and an additional 612 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,700 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Parrearra - Warana's 12.7% growth since the 2021 census exceeded the non-metro area (8.8%) and the national average.
+Population growth was primarily driven by interstate migration contributing approximately 54.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Based on projected demographic shifts, a significant population increase is forecast for the top quartile of national non-metropolitan areas by 2041.
-Parrearra-Warana is expected to increase by 3,178 persons by 2041 based on the latest population numbers, reflecting an overall increase of 22.0% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Considering projected demographic shifts, a significant population increase is forecast for the top quartile of national non-metropolitan areas.
+The area is expected to increase by 3,178 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 22.0% in total over the 17 years.

 Frequently Asked Questions - Population